-Sorrel is part of the knotweed family that includes rhubarb and buckwheat, as well as wild docks, rau rum, and knotweed.
-There are several varieties people consume and that may be for sale at farmers markets.
+There are several varieties of sorrel people consume and that may be for sale at farmers markets.

 - Common sorrel (Rumex acetosa) is the one most readily available at markets and nurseries for planting.
 It is a deep-rooted perennial that will last for years and years if it finds a spot it likes.
 It has a sharp flavor and somewhat large, arrow-shaped leaves.